turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 Like we mentioned earlier, it's pretty common for a user to experience helpful feedback from an application after they've taken some sort of action.

 Take for example the "heart" icon on CodePen.
 CodePen has 4 levels of "love" - 0, 1, 2, and 3.
 Each time a heart is clicked, the user increments their love up by one.
-(Until the click when it is read and at level 3 - at that point, it goes back to 0).
+(Until the click when it is red and at level 3 - at that point, it goes back to 0).
 While the "love leveling" is a bit confusing, this is still a great example of **styles changing based on user interaction**.

 <img class="medium" src="./assets/images/dom-manipulation-1/codepen-heart-click.gif">